 On our interactive website one can find more than 150 innovative Policies & Practices that we have identified on the three topics addressed so far, and the research of Social Indicators that help decipher the current global situation.

-So far, the Zero Project research focused on employment in 2012/13, on accessibility in 2013/14, on independent living and political participation in 2014/15 and on inclusive education and ICT in 2015/16, concluding the four-year research cycle.
-The topic of employment, work, vocational education and training was taken up for the second time at our last Zero Project Conference in February 2017.
+So far, the Zero Project research focused on twice on employment in 2012/13 and 2016/17, twice on accessibility in 2013/14 and 2017/18, on independent living and political participation in 2014/15 and on inclusive education and ICT in 2015/16, concluding the four-year research cycle.
+In 2018/19 the topic of independent living and political participation will be taken up for the second time at our last Zero Project Conference in February 2019.

 Throughout the year, we also disseminate these solution-oriented approaches to decision makers and opinion leaders worldwide and present the results of our research at various national and international conferences, including, at a Side Event at the UN Human Rights Council in Geneva and at a Side Event at the Conference of State Parties to UN CRPD in New York.

 With our conference, report and awards, the Zero Project disseminates and promotes replicable and innovative solutions that have overcome the problems people with disabilities face, by raising public awareness of the issues and stimulating reform, thereby acting as a catalyst for a world without barriers.
 Our various social media channels, including Facebook, Twitter and YouTube, keep our network of experts and a wider public informed on a day-to-day basis.